EvgeniyWoolovich/old_george-backend/README.md

 # Node.js Rest APIs with Express & MySQL example

+For database:
+To work correctly, you need to import the database into MySQL.

 For instruction, please visit:
 > [Build Node.js Rest APIs with Express & MySQL](https://www.bezkoder.com/node-js-rest-api-express-mysql/)